Forthcoming: Grace by Megan Gail Coles and directed by Emma Tibaldo

 Adapted from Lisa Moore’s short story Grace from her Giller Prize nominated collection Open.

-The premiere production is slated for the fall of 2022 with a tentative tour of the provincial Arts and Culture Centres the following year pending funding.
+The premiere production is slated for the spring of 2024 with a tour of the island Arts and Culture Centres.
 The production of Grace will be PCTC’s fifth premiere and the fifth premiere of Coles’ original dramatic work in her home province.

 Grace examines one woman’s struggle to deal with the decline and possible demise of her marriage while attending a friend’s wedding reception.
 It explores the pressure and expectation we place upon romantic relationships to bring fulfillment to our lives.
 It questions how one’s identity and sense of self-sacrifice are directly linked to notions of monogamous love.
 It illuminates the complex social tensions present in heternormative unions and the developing ambiguity within these relationships.
 The play explores evolving attitudes toward maturity and identity in relation to aging, dating, parenting and marriage.